School Review, Updated June 2026

 UF Online: The $129/credit AACSB Bachelor's

-The University of Florida Online charges $129 per credit hour for online undergraduates regardless of state of residence in 2026.
-A 120-credit bachelor's lands at roughly $15,480 in tuition.
+The University of Florida Online charges Florida residents $129.18 per credit hour for online undergraduates in 2026, so a 120-credit bachelor's lands at roughly $15,480 in tuition.
+Out-of-state online students pay $552.62 per credit (about $66,300 for the same degree).
 The credential is a full University of Florida bachelor's, regionally accredited by SACSCOC and (for business majors) AACSB-accredited by Warrington.
-This is the most cost-and-prestige-aligned offer in US online higher education.
+For Florida residents this is one of the most cost-and-prestige-aligned offers in US online higher education.

 The Headline Math